-24 As I live, saith the LORD, though Coniah the son of Jehoiakim king of Judah were the signet upon my right hand, yet would I pluck thee thence; 25 And I will give thee into the hand of them that seek thy life, and into the hand of them whose face thou fearest, even into the hand of Nebuchadrezzar king of Babylon, and into the hand of the Chaldeans.
+into the hand of Nebuchadrezzar king of Babylon, and into the hand of the Chaldeans.
 26 And I will cast thee out, and thy mother that bare thee, into another country, where ye were not born; and there shall ye die.
 27 But to the land whereunto they desire to return, thither shall they not return.
 28 Is this man Coniah a despised broken idol? is he a vessel wherein is no pleasure? wherefore are they cast out, he and his seed, and are cast into a land which they know not?
 29 O earth, earth, earth, hear the word of the LORD.
 30 Thus saith the LORD, Write ye this man childless, a man that shall not prosper in his days: for no man of his seed shall prosper, sitting upon the throne of David, and ruling any more in Judah (Jer.
 22:24-30, author's italics).

 was fulfilled and that no contradiction exists, though many so claim, as Jehoiakim's son Jeconiah (Coniah) did not sit on David's sovereign throne but only upon the vassal throne under King Nebuchadnezzar of Babylon.
-Also observe that the above verses do not say

-Jeconiah was to have no children at all.
+Also observe that the above verses do not say Jeconiah was to have no children at all.
 In fact they speak of his having "seed" and they are listed in 1 Chron.
-3:16-18 and Matthew 1:12-13.
+3:16-18 and Matthew 1:12- 13.
 Rather, Jeremiah 22:30 says to count him childless in the sense that none of his offspring would ever sit on the sovereign throne of his ancestor (father) David.
 This was fulfilled as his successor on the chattel throne to Nebuchadnezzar was his uncle Zedekiah, not his son Shealtiel (Jer.
 37:1).

-Lastly, it should be noted that this curse on Jeconiah (Coniah) necessitates a miraculous birth for the Messiah as He must somehow come through the kingly line in order to obtain the royal right to David's throne; yet he cannot be a blood descendant of Jeconiah (Coniah).
+Lastly, it should be noted that this curse on Jeconiah (Coniah) necessitates a miraculous birth for the Messiah, as He must somehow come through the kingly line in order to obtain the royal right to David's throne; yet he cannot be a blood descendant of Jeconiah (Coniah).
 Again, God solves this and other similarly related incongruities through the miracle of the incarnation.

 Another bewildering problem associated with these verses centers around whether Jeconiah (or Jehoiachin) was 8 or 18 years old when he ascended the throne of Judah (1 Chron.
-36:9-10; compare 2 Kings 24:15).
-This matter will be addressed and resolved beyond any reasonable doubt in the chapter covering Chart 5 (page 192 ff.).
+36:9- 10; compare 2 Kings 24:15).
+This matter will be addressed and resolved beyond any reasonable doubt in the chapter covering Chart 5 (p.
+192 ff.).